-MOCKERNUT HICKORY
+MOCKERNUT HICKORY (Hicoria alba Britt.)

-(Carya tomentosa Nutt.)

-DESCRIPTION: Leaves deciduous in autumn, compound, 8 to 12 inches long, with 7 to 9 (rarely 5) fragrant leaflets, the terminal one being 4 to 6 inches long and 2 to 4 inches wide and larger than the laterals, margins toothed; dark yellow-green and shiny above, pale yellow-green to orange-brown and hairy below; petiole of stem hairy.
-Fruit oval or nearly round, 11⁄2 to 2 inches long with a hull about 1/8 inch thick, dark red-brown, splitting nearly to the base when ripe; nut 4 ridged, light reddish brown with a thick, hard shell; kernel sweet.
+DESCRIPTION: Leaves deciduous in autumn. compound, 8 to 12 inches long, with 7 to 9 (rarely 5) fragrant leaflets, the terminal one being 4 to 6 inches long and 2 to 4 inches wide and larger than the laterals, margins toothed; dark yellow-green and shiny above, pale vellow-green to orange-brown and hairy below; petiole of stem hairy.
+Fruit oval or nearly round, 11⁄2 to 2 inches long with a hull about 1⁄2 inch thick, dark red-brown, splitting nearly to the base when ripe; nut 4 ridged, light reddish brown with a thick, hard shell; kernel sweet.
 Bark dark, firm, close, with low, rounded, interlaced ridges and shallow furrows.
-A tree seldom reaching a height of 100 feet with a trunk occasionally 3 feet in diameter, terminating in a narrow, or sometimes broad, rounded head.
+A tree seldom reaching a height of 100 feet with a trunk occasionally 3 feet in diameter. terminating in a narrow, or sometimes broad. rounded head.

-KEY CHARACTERISTICS: Petioles or leaf stems hairy, winter buds large (1⁄2 to 3⁄4 inch long) and hairy; nut 4-ridged with a thin hull splitting rather freely.
+KEY CHARACTERISTICS: Petioles or leaf stems hairy, winter buds large ($\frac{1}{2}$ to $\frac{3}{4}$ inch long) and hairy; nut 4-ridged with a thin hull splitting rather freely.